Pyrdacor/Ambermoon/FileSpecs/EventData.md

 ## Remove buffs event (0x07 / 7)

 Found in Lebab's tower 4.
-There are 17 spots which will remove at least Mystic Map and Clairvoyance when entering.
+There are 17 spots which will remove at least Mystic Map, Light and Clairvoyance when entering.

 Offset | Type | Description
 --- | --- | ---